hmhall/Homework2/README.md

 -WASD to move
 -Mouse to look around
 -Press left arrow to move to part A
--Press 1, 2, or 3 to change whether the height map is determined by the images red, green, or blue values, respectively -Press Q to raise the "sea level," and E to lower it -Press R to raise the opacity of the "water," and F to lower it
+-Press Z, X, or C to change whether the height map is determined by the images red, green, or blue values, respectively -Press Q to raise the "sea level," and E to lower it -Press R to raise the opacity of the "water," and F to lower it